flaupretre/terraform-ssh-tunnel/README.md

-Note: This is version 2, a major version including a lot of new features, the most important addition being the support of several new tunnel mechanisms in addition to SSH.
+Note: This is version 2, a major version including several new features, the most important addition being the support of several new tunnel mechanisms in addition to SSH.
 Compatibility should be preserved for terraform code already using version 1 : new variables were added but the former ones are usable as-is and the module output does not change.